How to Build a Sales Culture for High Performance: A Small Business Guide

 Bottom Line

 Sales culture involves how a sales organization conducts itself, treats its employees, and manages expectations.
-A positive or negative culture directly impacts acquiring and retaining sales talent—and thereby directly affecting organizational performance.
-Building the framework around a foundation requires a combination of offering incentives to give effort, providing the model to develop relationships and team cohesion, and promoting professional growth internally.
+A positive or negative culture directly impacts acquiring and retaining sales talent—thereby directly affecting organizational performance.
+Building the framework around a foundation requires a combination of offering incentives to encourage effort, providing the model to develop relationships and team cohesion, and promoting professional growth internally.